Grain Bin Explosion Lawyer

 - Mental, emotional, and psychological damages (also known as pain and suffering)

-If you were injured in a grain bin explosion at work, you have the right to pursue monetary compensation under the California Workers’ Compensation Act.
-This state law requires that an employer pays for your medical treatment and workers' compensation benefits to an injured employee.
+Under the California Workers’ Compensation Act, you can pursue monetary compensation if you were injured in a grain bin explosion at work.
+This state law requires that an employer pays for your medical treatment and workers’ compensation benefits to an injured employee.

-Important to Determine Who Was Responsible for the AccidentDue to the serious safety hazards associated with grain bins, big farming companies must comply with certain protocols in the workplace to improve worker safety.
+Important to Determine Who Was Responsible for the AccidentDue to the serious safety hazards associated with grain bins, big farming companies must comply with specific protocols in the workplace to improve worker safety.
 This includes posting sufficient safety warnings and supplying proper ventilation to reduce the risk of an explosion.
-Unfortunately, many of the established safety protocols are ignored by many employers, and post-explosion investigations reveal that the accident was preventable if only the owner of the facility followed established safety protocols.
+Unfortunately, many of the established safety protocols are ignored by many employers, and post-explosion investigations reveal that the accident was preventable if only the facility owner followed established safety protocols.

-Evidence of Negligence by EmployerEvidence must be collected and analyzed to determine whether the accident was caused by the employer's negligence.
+Evidence of Negligence by EmployerEvidence must be collected and analyzed to determine whether the employer’s negligence caused the accident.
 This is because negligent actions that cause a grain bin explosion allow an injured party to file a personal injury claim to hold the employer liable for your injuries.

 Below are some ways that grain facility owners may have been negligent and caused the explosion:

-- The grain bin was not properly ventilated
+- The grain bin was not adequately ventilated

 - The facility owner failed to follow proper loading protocols